tammy-rb/IR2026/excercise3/README.md

 ### LLM Choice and RAG Setup

-For the answer-generation step we used an **OpenAI GPT-4–class chat model** (via the Chat Completions API).
+For the answer-generation step, we used the **OpenAI gpt-4o-mini** chat model via the Chat Completions API.

 #### Why This Model?

 * ✅ Supports a sufficiently large context window to accept multiple retrieved chunks together with the user query
 * ✅ Well suited for instruction-following and question-answering tasks, producing relatively focused, well-structured answers
 * ✅ Integrates smoothly with LangChain, which we already used for embeddings and vector stores

+Importantly, the LLM was kept fixed across all experiments.
+This ensures that observed differences in answer quality are attributable to the retrieval configuration (chunking strategy, vector representation, and Top-K) rather than to changes in the language model itself.

 ---